 | Nothing Phone 3a Pro | ~$459 | 6.77" AMOLED, 120Hz | Snapdragon 7s Gen 3 | 50+8+50MP, 3x periscope | ~14h screen-on | 256GB | Best design on a budget | Check price |

-The iPhone 17 Pro Max is the consensus best phone of 2026 across Tom's Guide, TechRadar, and CNN Underscored.
-Its triple 48MP camera system with 4x optical zoom sets a new benchmark for smartphone photography, and 40W wired charging reaches 50% in 20 minutes.
-The A19 Pro chip delivers class-leading performance with exceptional efficiency, while the 6.9-inch Super Retina XDR display peaks at 3,000 nits for unmatched outdoor visibility.
-Battery life tops 21 hours and 44 minutes in 4K video loop tests — the longest ever measured in an iPhone. [src1, src2, src7]
+The iPhone 17 Pro Max is the consensus best phone of 2026 across Tom's Guide and TechRadar.
+Its triple 48MP camera system with 8x optical-quality zoom (upgraded from 4x) sets the benchmark for smartphone photography, and 40W wired charging reaches 50% in 20 minutes.
+The A19 Pro chip with new vapor-chamber cooling delivers class-leading sustained performance, the 6.9-inch Super Retina XDR display peaks at 3,000 nits, and the new two-toned aluminum unibody is a striking design departure.
+Battery life reached 17 hours 54 minutes in Tom's Guide's standardized web-surfing test. [src1, src2]

-The Pixel 9a proves you do not need to spend over $500 for a premium smartphone experience.
-Its 48MP camera with Google's computational photography routinely matches phones costing twice as much.
-The Tensor G4 chip enables the full suite of Google AI features — Magic Eraser, Best Take, Circle to Search — and the 5,100mAh battery is the largest ever in a Pixel A-series phone.
-Seven years of OS and security updates ensure longevity. [src1, src3, src6]
+Tom's Guide names the Pixel 10a the #1 budget pick, "proving that you can still get a ton of stuff for just $500, even though it's short of new hardware upgrades."
+Its 48MP camera with Google's computational photography routinely matches phones costing twice as much, the Tensor G4 chip enables the full suite of Google AI features (Magic Eraser, Best Take, Circle to Search), and battery life reached 15 hours 16 minutes in standardized testing.
+Seven years of OS and security updates ensure longevity. [src1, src5, src6]

 → iPhone 17 Pro Max for best-in-class; iPhone 17 for best value.
 No Android comparison needed — redirect to consumer-electronics/phones/best-iphones/2026. [src1, src2]